Create a Joomla server on macOS using Homebrew

 Safari with PHP for Apache on macOS 15 Sequoia built by Homebrew

-Install a MySQL compatible database with Homebrew
+Installing a MySQL-compatible database with Homebrew

 Install MariaDB